finos/FDC3/docs/api/spec.md

 - The intent was ambiguous and the resolver experienced an error.

 ##### Resolution Object
-If the raising of the context or intent resolves (or rejects), a standard object will be passed into the resolver function with the following format:
+If the raising of the intent resolves (or rejects), a standard object will be passed into the resolver function with the following format:

 ```js
 {